lightning/bolts/07-routing-gossip.md

 to be ordered in ascending order, unknown ones can be safely ignored.
 Additional fields beyond `addresses` may also be added in the future—with optional padding within `addresses`, if they require certain alignment.

+When using `option_will_fund`, a `signature` will be provided over the `lease_witness`.
+This provides the buyer with a proof in case the seller does not honor the lease terms, for example by updating the routing fees of their `channel_update` to a greater value than the `lease_rate`.

 ### Security Considerations for Node Aliases